d-khan/python/Welcome_letter.md

-# <div align="center"> The course will be available in Canvas on Monday, Feb 3, 2025 (12:00 am PST) </div>
+# <div align="center"> The course will be available in Canvas on Monday, Aug 25, 2025 (12:00 am PST) </div>
 > **This is an online asynchronous class**

 ## Welcome to CISC 179 Python Programming course

-Hi, and welcome to CISC 179 Python Programming class.
-Thanks for enrolling.
-I am looking forward to going through the course with you.
-My name is Dr Danish Khan, and you can contact me via **dkhan@sdccd.edu**
+Hi, and welcome to CISC 179: Python Programming!
+Thank you for enrolling.
+I’m excited to go through this course with you.

+My name is Dr. Danish Khan, and you can reach me anytime at **dkhan@sdccd.edu**

 ## 1. The first thing to do - setup SDCCD email address
 [Setup your student email and Microsoft 365](https://www.sdccd.edu/students/student-email.aspx)